Endone Tablets is a brand of medicine containing the active ingredient oxycodone hydrochloride.

 If you take too much (overdose)

-Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to the Casualty Department at your nearest hospital, if you think that you or anyone else may have taken too much ENDONE, even if there are no signs of discomfort or poisoning.
+Immediately telephone your doctor or the Poisons Information Centre (telephone 13 11 26) for advice, or go to Accident and Emergency at your nearest hospital if you think that you or anyone else may have taken too much ENDONE.
+Do this even if there are no signs of discomfort or poisoning.
+You may need urgent medical attention.

-If you take an overdose of ENDONE you may start feeling sleepy and may experience difficulty in breathing which could lead to unconsciousness and loss of muscle control.
+Symptoms of overdose include feeling sleepy and/or difficulty in breathing which could lead to unconsciousness and loss of muscle control.
 Your heart may stop and death may occur.

 Things you must do

-Tell all other doctors, dentists and pharmacists who are treating you that you are taking ENDONE.
-Remind them that you are taking ENDONE if you are about to be started on any new medicine or before you have any kind of surgery.
+Tell all other doctors, dentists and pharmacists who are treating you that you are taking ENDONE, especially if you are about to be started on any new medicines or before you have any kind of surgery.

 Tell your doctor if you become pregnant while taking ENDONE.